WILBER FROM WALLANU

 by Karen Sipps

 “What’s wrong with our pond?” asked his cousin Lilly.
 “I like it here!
 We know everybody, and everybody here loves us.
-I even have my very own lily pad, with a bright pink flower right in the center!” she said.
+I even have my very own lily pad, with a bright pink flower right in the center!”

 “There’s nothing wrong with Whatzerland” said Wilber.
 “Don’t you just want to see more?
 To do more?
 To experience life, and then come back with fun stories about what you saw, and what you did, and all the new frogs you met?”